MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 ### Behavior, Skin, and Resource Packs

 There are 3 folders called **behavior_packs**, **resource_packs**, and **skin_packs**.
-Any custom content that will be added to Minecraft will come in the form of one of these 3 packs.
+Any custom content that will be added to Minecraft: Bedrock Edition will come in the form of one of these 3 packs.

 ### Development Packs

-Along with the 3 pack folders, there are also Development versions of those folders.
+Along with the 3 pack folders, there are also development versions of those folders.
 Development packs are packs that are updated every time Minecraft is launched, allowing you to quickly load and test changes they have made to their packs.

 ### minecraftWorlds